FusionAuth/fusionauth-site/site/_posts/2020-07-08-auth-and-the-bottleneck-architecture.md

 ---
 layout: blog-post
 title: The Auth Bottleneck Pattern
-description: How and why to use a centralized user management system.
+description: How and why to use a centralized user management system rather than having individual applications use their own auth components.
 author: Dan Moore
 image: blogs/bottleneck-pattern/the-auth-bottleneck-pattern.png
 category: blog